Post-Professional Occupational Therapy Doctorate (OTD) Online

 The ATSU Family and Culture

-ATSU Arizona School of Health Sciences students are admitted to the Occupational Therapy doctorate online program each fall and participate with a cohort of peers throughout.
+ATSU Arizona School of Health Sciences students are admitted to the Post-Professional Occupational Therapy Doctorate (OTD) Online program each fall and participate with a cohort of peers throughout.
 Developed for the practicing occupational therapist, the program is designed to be completed in two years based upon a part-time plan of study.